Ashesi-Org/oyda/README.md

 # oyda
 Own Your Data Apps

-The goal of this project is to give users and businesses control over their data while reducing the cost of using apps.
+The goal of this project is to give users and businesses control over their data while saving them money on the use of apps.
+A consequence of this project would be reducing the barrier for new/small-scale entrants to develop apps which compete with the largest enterprises.